VVZhurov/CourseraCapstone/README.md

-# Coursera Cybersecurity Capstone project by Luciano Gavoni
+# Coursera Cybersecurity Capstone project by VVZhurov

 The project consists of a chat web-based app in which every message has been encrypted.
 The app is made of: